awslabs/ec2-spot-labs/reinvent/README.md

-# re:Invent Github
+# re:Invent 2024

 **Efficient Compute**
 Here is the complete list or re:Invent sessions where you can learn about Graviton, EC2 Spot, Auto Scaling Groups, Savings Plans, Karpenter, and more.
-Our team has a shared mission of enabling customers to maximize cost, performance, and energy efficiencies on EC2.
+The AWS Efficient Compute team has a shared mission of enabling customers to optimize for cost, performance, and energy efficiency on EC2.

 ### BREAKOUT SESSIONS